 You can also mix green without using blue.
 Again, this will produce a more muted green but can make some lovely olive hues.

-Possible color combinations for green without blue:
+Possible colour combinations for green without blue:

 Cadmium Yellow Light + Burnt Umber